TrueBlocks/trueblocks-core/src/tools/getReceipt/README.md

 #### Usage

 `Usage:`    getReceipt [-a|-l|-v|-h] &lt;tx_id&gt; [tx_id...]
-`Purpose:`  Retrieve a transaction's receipt from the local cache or a running node.
+`Purpose:`  Retrieve a transaction's receipt from the cache or the node.

 `Where:`